jellycode/woocommerce-meilisearch/README.md

 ## MeiliSearch instances
 The plugin will support the use of a single or multiple MeiliSearch instances:

-* Single instances mode
+* Single instances mode - when using a single MeiliSearch instance
-* Multiple instance mode
+* Multiple instance mode - when using multiple MeiliSearch instances and a load balancer

 ## Change log